MCDevKit/cmcc-docs/json-templating-engine/math-functions/clamp.md

 # clamp

-Returns the specified number if it's within the specified range.
+Returns the specified number if it’s within the specified range.
 If not, it will return range start or end.

 ## Arguments

  - number: A number
  - min: Range start
  - max: Range end